 To reduce the risks of objects within a vehicle becoming a dangerous projectile, ensure you secure everything not attached to the vehicle before you start driving.

-When you’re on the roadways, your windshield can sustain damage, even if it’s not severe.
+When you’re on the roadways, your windshield can sustain damage and you will need to have it fixed in an auto glass repair shop even if it’s not severe.